jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 result latency of operand2 shifted reg/constant, instructions is 2 cycles (can't be chained like multiply accumulates)

-multiply accumulates have 2 cycle result latency
+`{u,x}xta{b,h,b16}` have 2 cycle result latenct, accumulate dependency can be chained like in multiply accumulates

-MAC accumualte dependency can be chained from previous MAC or operand2 (shifted reg/constant), insns
+multiply accumulates have 2 cycle result latency, accumualte dependency can be chained from previous MAC, `*xta*` or operand2 (shifted reg/constant), insns

+`bfi` is a single stage instruction (like the basic ones)

 ## "limited dual issue" and branching